Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 - Avoid keyword stuffing, which can make your resume sound unnatural or robotic

-By tailoring your resume to the job posting, you increase its relevance and rank higher in ATS scans.
+By tailoring your resume to the job posting, you increase its relevance in ATS scans.

 Pro Tip: Align your job titles with the industry standard or job description to help ATS recognize your experience instantly.